Key insights from the 2026 BOMA International Medical Real Estate Conference panels are summarized below:

 MOB Capital Markets Are Heating Up

 Investment volume in medical outpatient buildings surged 57% year-over-year to $16.0 billion in Q1 2026.
-Debt liquidity is returning, and spreads on $100M+ portfolios have tightened from sub-200 basis points to the mid-100s, a meaningful improvement in debt market conditions.
+Debt liquidity is returning, and spreads on $100M+ portfolios have tightened from +/-200 basis points to the mid-100s, a meaningful improvement in pricing.

 CFLs are described as coming up in “every conversation” with health systems.
-It’s being positioned as a way to access trapped equity, fund 100% of development/acquisition costs, and achieve base rents that are 10–40% lower than traditional structures, with tax advantages if a 501(c)(3) entity is involved as landlord.
+They are being positioned as a way to access trapped equity, fund 100% of development/acquisition costs, and achieve base rents that are 10–40% lower than traditional structures, with tax advantages if a 501(c)(3) entity is involved as landlord.

 Health Systems Are Rethinking Ownership vs. Control